Niels Aall

 Niels Aall (1 December 1769 – 23 October 1854) was a Norwegian estate owner, businessman and politician.

 Family

 Niels Aall was the son of lumber merchant Nicolai Benjamin Aall (1739–98) from Porsgrunn and his wife Amjørg Jørgensdatter Wesseltoft (1741-1815).
 He was the brother of Jacob and Jørgen Aall.
-Aall was married twice, first from 1794 to Mariane Møller until her death in 1796, then from 1804 to Christine Johanne Blom until his own death in 1854.
+Aall was married twice, first from 1794 to Mariane Møller until she died in 1796, then from 1804 to Christine Johanne Blom until he died in 1854.

 Biography

 After education in France and England, Aall settled as a merchant in Porsgunn.
 From 1810 he was the county clerk in Skien and Porsgrunn, before being appointed to Christian Frederik's government, where he was minister of trade and customs.
 He was one of the two Norwegian negotiators, alongside Jonas Collett during the Convention of Moss where the Swedish king and the Norwegian government signed a ceasefire agreement following the short war between the two countries.
 Niels Aall was one of Norway's leading politicians in 1814.